IBM/kar/docs/KAR.md

 REST server.

 An application component can make a _request_ to a service of the application.
-A request consist of the name of the target service and an HTTP request.
+A request consists of the name of the target service and an HTTP request.
 KAR delivers the request to any component offering the service.
 If no such component is available KAR persists the request until it can be delivered.
 Requests may be _synchronous_ or _asynchronous_.
 A synchronous request returns the _response_ to